hpiwowar/citation11k/analysis/stats.md

 quality of reporting of statistical results. _PloS one_, *6*(11),
 pp. e26828.
 ISSN 1932-6203,
 http://dx.doi.org/10.1371/journal.pone.0026828,
 http://dx.plos.org/10.1371/journal.pone.0026828."><a href="http://dx.doi.org/10.1371/journal.pone.0026828">Wicherts _et. al._ 2011</a></span> )</code>.

 Importantly, almost all of these mechanisms are aligned with more efficient and effective scientific progress: increased data use, facilitated credibility determination, earlier access, improved discoverability, and a focus on best work through data availability are good for both investigators and the science community as a whole.
 Working through the one area where incentives between scientific good and author incentives conflict, finding weaknesses or faults in published research, may require mandates.
-Or, instead, perhaps the research community will eventually come to associate withheld data with poor quality research, as it does today for findings that are not disclosed in a peer-reviewed paper (Ware 2008).
+Or, instead, perhaps the research community will eventually come to associate withheld data with poor quality research, as it does today for findings that are not disclosed in a peer-reviewed paper <code class="knitr inline">(<span class="showtooltip" title="Ware M (2008).
+Peer review: benefits, perceptions and alternatives. _PRC Summary Papers 4_. http://www.publishingresearch.net/documents/PRCsummary4Warefinal.pdf."><a href="http://www.publishingresearch.net/documents/PRCsummary4Warefinal.pdf">Ware, 2008</a></span> )</code>.

 The citation boost in the current study is consistent with observed data reuse alone, but it is possible some of the other sources postulated above may have contributed citations for the studies with available data.
 Further work will be needed to understand the relative contributions from each source.
 For example, in-depth analyses of all publications from a set of data-collecting authors could support measurement of selection bias.
 Observing search behavior of researchers, and the returned search hit results, could characterize increased visibility due to data availability.
 Hypothetical examples could be provided to authors to determine whether they would be systematically more likely to cite a paper with available data in situations where they are considering the credibility of research findings.

-### Future work and conclusions
+### Future work

 Future work can improve on these results by considering and integrating all methods of data use attribution.
 This holistic effort would include identifying citations to the paper that describes the data collection, mentions of the dataset identifier itself -- whether in full text, the references section, or supplementary information -- citations to the dataset as a first-class research object, and even mentions of the data collection investigators in acknowledgement sections.
 The citations and mentions would need classification based on context to ensure they are in the context of data reuse.

 The obstacles encountered in obtaining the citation data needed for this study, as described in the Methods, demonstrate that improvements in tools and practice are needed to make impact tracking easier and more accurate, for day-to-day analysis as well as studies for evidence-based policy.
 Such research is hamstrung without programmatic access to the full-text of the research literature and to the citation databases that underpin impact assessment.
+The lack of conventions and tool support for data attribution <code class="knitr inline">(<span class="showtooltip" title="Mooney H and Newton M (2012).
+The Anatomy of a Data Citation:
+Discovery, Reuse, and Credit. _Journal of Librarianship and Scholarly Communication_, *1*(1).
+ISSN 2162-3309,
-The lack of conventions and tool support for data attribution (Mooney and Newton 2012) is also a significant obstacle, and undoubtedly led to undercounting in the present study.
-There is much room for improvement, and we are hopeful about recent steps toward data citation standards taken by initiatives such as DataCite (datacite.org).
+http://jlsc-pub.org/jlsc/vol1/iss1/6."><a href="http://jlsc-pub.org/jlsc/vol1/iss1/6">Mooney & Newton, 2012</a></span> )</code> is also a significant obstacle, and undoubtedly led to undercounting in the present study.
+There is much room for improvement, and we are hopeful about recent steps toward data citation standards taken by initiatives such as DataCite.

 Data from current and future studies can start to be used to estimate the impact of policy decisions.
 For example, do embargo periods decrease the level of data reuse?
 Do restrictive or poorly articulated licensing terms decrease data reuse?
 Which types of data reuse are facilitates by robust data standards and which types are unaffected?

 Citations are blind to many important types of data reuse.
 The impact of data on practitioners, educators, data journalists, and industry researchers are not captured by attibution patterns in the scientific literature.
 Altmetrics indicators uncover discussions in social social media, syallabi, patents, and theses: analyzing such indicators for datasets would provide valuable evidence of reuse beyond the scientific literature.
 As evaluators move away from assessing research based on journal impact factor and toward article-level metrics, post-publication metrics rates will become icreasingly important indicators of research impact.

+## Conclusions

-It is important to remember that the primary rationale for making research data broadly available has nothing to do with evaluation metrics: full description of experimental process and findings is a tenant of science and publicly-funded science is a public resource(http://www.nature.com/news/open-your-minds-and-share-your-results-1.10895).
+It is important to remember that the primary rationale for making research data broadly available has nothing to do with evaluation metrics: full description of experimental process and findings is a tenant of science and publicly-funded science is a public resource <code class="knitr inline">(<span class="showtooltip" title="Smith R (2006).
+Commentary: the power of the unrelenting impact factor-is it a force for good or harm? _International journal of epidemiology_, *35*(5), pp. 1129-30.
+ISSN 0300-5771, http://ije.oxfordjournals.org/content/35/5/1129.full."><a href="http://ije.oxfordjournals.org/content/35/5/1129.full">Smith, 2006</a></span> )</code>.
 Nonetheless, robust evidence of personal benefit will help as science transitions from "data not shown" to a culture that simply expects data to be part of the published record.

 ## Acknowledgements

-Angus Whyte provided useful suggestions regarding study design.
-Jonathan Carlson (check spelling) Estephanie Sta Maria assisted in data collection.
-The authors are grateful to Andre Vellino and CISTI for providing access to Scopus, Michael Whitlock for hosting one of us (HP) at the University of British Columbia, and to the staff of the British Library.
-This study was funded by DataONE (OCI-0830944) and Dryad (DBI-0743720).
+The authors thank Angus Whyte for suggestions on study design, and Jonathan Carlson and Estephanie Sta.
+Maria for data collection and annotation assistance.
+The authors are grateful to everyone who helped with access to Scopus, particularly Andre Vellino, CISTI, and friends at the British Library.

-(more for Mike's funding for Estephanie?)
+## Funding

+This study was funded by DataONE (OCI-0830944), Dryad (DBI-0743720), and a Discovery grant to Michael Whitlock from the Natural Sciences and Engineering Research Council of Canada.

 ## Author Contributions

 Both authors contributed to the study design, discussed the results and implications and collaboratively revised the manuscript.
-HAP conceived the initial idea, performed the data collection and statistical analysis, and drafted the initial manuscript.
+HP conceived the initial idea, performed the data collection and statistical analysis, and drafted the initial manuscript.

 ## References